Introduction

 -

-Note: There will be short time (between promote of ClusterB and Demote of ClusterA) when both clusters will be primary, but client traffic can be redirected to ClusterB while it is promoted.
+Note: Client traffic needs to be redirected to ClusterB while it is promoted.
 This will help in reducing downtime to clients.

-Note: Demote on ClusterA can be done before Promote on ClusterB, but in actual DR scenario, you might promote ClusterB before Demoting ClusterA (as this cluster might be unavailable).
+Note: In this scenario ClusterA was demoted, before promoting ClusterB.
+But in an actual outage, you will promote ClusterB before demoting ClusterA (as this cluster might be unavailable).

-Note: If There is LoadBalancer configured to route traffic to these cluster, rules on LB should be modified to re-route traffic to correct cluster during this activity.
-Same should be done for cases in DNS is updated to point to correct cluster.
+Note: If there is a LoadBalancer configured to route traffic to these cluster, rules on the LB should be modified to re-route traffic to the correct cluster during this activity.
+If you're using a DNS CNAME record, then that record will need to be modified to point to the new DR Primary Cluster.

 but with no primary address, not starting client

-2. Setup ClusterA as DR secondary to ClusterB (which is Primary now).
+2. Configure ClusterA as DR secondary to ClusterB (which is now the DR Primary).

 -